x43x61x69/DuoKit/README.md

 Install
 -------

-*As this library requires much of flash memory, it's recommanded to use an Arduino Mega 2560 R3 or Zero with a Yún Shield if your pre-existed sketch is large.*
+*As this library requires much of flash memory, it's recommanded to use an Arduino Mega 2560 R3 or Zero with a Yún Shield if your pre-existed sketches were large.*

 **Arduino Library:**